kkoutoup/Kickstart-Github-Proect/README.md

     This will allow the script to read from the `Dependencies` folder if it was an imported module.
 ## Execution
 Open your shell, `cd` into your `Projects-folder` folder where the Python script is saved and type `./kickstart_project.py`.
-This will launch the Python script that will ask you:
-1. If you want to see a list the list of current folders/projects in the same location
+1. Select a name for your project
-2. What language you'll be scripting in
+2. Select what language you'll be scripting in
-3. To confirm the name of your project

 Next the script will use your input to:
 1. Create a new folder for your project named in UpperCamelCase with dashes (-) in between words